hsiafan/apk-parser/README.md

 ##### 5. Locales

-Apk may appear different info(title, icon, etc.) for different regions and languages——or we can called it Locales.
+Apk may have different info(title, icon, etc.) for different regions and languages——or we can call it Locale.
-If locale is not set, the "en_US" locale(<code>Locale.US</code>) is used.
-You can set locale as blow:
+If locale is not set, the default "en_US" locale(<code>Locale.US</code>) is used.
+You can set one preferred locale by:

 ```java
 try (ApkFile apkFile = new ApkFile(new File(filePath))) {